 This article, along with others we publish, was syndicated by the News Break app who specialise in syndicating stories from the world’s leading publishers.
 Earlier this year, it was reported that News Break has more than 23 million users, and the number is still growing.
 The app massively increases the number of people reading our work.

-DuckDuckGo is focused on user-privacy and as such does not release any data.
-Taking this into account, coupled with the sites and apps who syndicate our articles, it is almost impossible to accurately determine the size of our audience.
+DuckDuckGo is focused on user privacy and as such does not release any data.
+Taking this into account, coupled with our direct partnerships, sites and apps that syndicate our articles, it is almost impossible to accurately determine the size of our audience.